ndsol/git-mine/README.md

 Yes, even git repositories are a cryptocurrency now.

+Another implementation, in rust (but also using OpenCL): https://github.com/not-an-aardvark/lucky-commit

 # How to verify a commit hash

 Assuming the commit is HEAD: